KAIST-IS521/backdoor-jcassou/README.md

 ## /backdoor/
 Source code for Mini Language Interpreter with a backdoor
-- backdoor function forked from backdoor-KAISTGUN
+- Backdoor function forked from backdoor-KAISTGUN

 ## /compiler/
-No changes have been made
+No changes have been made (except the changes of the puts and gets functions name)